homebysix/recipe-robot/README.md

 Each time Recipe Robot produces a batch of recipes for you, I suggest you check a few things before letting the recipes loose in the wild:

-- The filename of the recipe and the NAME input variable are determined by the name of the app itself.
+- The filename of the recipe and the `NAME` input variable are determined by the name of the app itself.
 Many apps are suffixed with a version number (e.g. "Delicious Library 3"), and that version number may not be desirable in all cases.
-You may need to remove the version number from the filename, recipe identifier(s), and description.
+You may need to remove the version number from the filename, recipe identifiers, and `ParentRecipe` keys.

 - Recipe Robot does its best at determining an app's description for use in Munki and JSS recipes.
 But it's far from perfect, and it will surprise you with false positives!
-Always double-check the description before running Munki and JSS recipes.
+Always double-check the description before running Munki and JSS recipes or uploading them to GitHub.

-- You'll want to check the code signature verification included in download recipes created by Recipe Robot.
-Although it works great most of the time, occasionally you'll need to adjust it.

 - It's fine to use a version-specific URL as input, but be careful that it doesn't result in download recipes that depend upon it.
 Such recipes will not serve the purpose of downloading the latest version using AutoPkg.

     You may need to try again with a different URL (preferably one like `http://foo-app.com/latest` or `http://downloads.pretendco.com/Foo.zip` which doesn't point to a specific version).

     Or you may want to explore using [URLTextSearcher](https://github.com/autopkg/autopkg/wiki/Processor-URLTextSearcher) to determine the latest URL by inspecting the source of the developer's download page.

+### App Store Apps

+If you provide Recipe Robot with the path to an app that came from the Mac App Store, it will create an override for use with Nick McSpadden's [AppStoreApp recipes](https://github.com/autopkg/nmcspadden-recipes#appstoreapp-recipe).
+Please see the details in his README for requirements necessary to use these overrides.

 ## Troubleshooting